 We are committed to the principles of independence, dignity, integration, and equality of opportunity, as described in the Accessibility for Ontarians with Disabilities Act (AODA).

-Under the AODA, all municipalities in Ontario are required to prepare an Accessibility Plan.
-London's Accessibility Plan reviews recent achievements and lays out the City's implementation plan for meeting accessibility standards over the next five years.
+Under the AODA, all municipalities in Ontario are required to prepare an Accessibility Plan and annual status update reports.
+London's 2018-2021 Multi Year Accessibility Plan reviews recent achievements and lays out the City's implementation plan for meeting accessibility standards over the next five years.
 The plan was developed by City staff and the Accessibility Advisory Committee (ACCAC).
+The 2017 Annual Status Update Report and Appendix: Maintenance of Accessible Elements provides information on the measures taken to implement the Accessibility Plan.

 Listen to this website with BrowseAloud Plus.
 Whether you are using a Smartphone, Tablet, PC or Mac, BrowseAloud Plus will provide the speech and reading support tools you require for free.